robstave/angular2-training/session-three/page1.md

 This is how an alert is used.

-Now open the browser to 4200 and you see the bootstrap alert.
+Now kick off _ng serve_ if it is not going and open the browser to localhost:4200.
+You see the bootstrap alert.

 # Chicken coop project
 Everybody does the todo list.
 We will riff off of that and do a project that is a chicken coop.

 Here is a super rough sketch.
 There will be three components.
-The main app, a chicken list and a chicken.
+The main app, a chicken list and a chicken component.

 ![Coop](https://github.com/robstave/angular2-training/blob/master/session-three/images/coop.png "Coop")